 - The power supply must be uninterrupted.

-If the LED light indicating power connector status is off or is flashing, you will need to check the power source and replace it.
-But if there is nothing wrong with the power supply and yet Surface wouldn’t start or charge, you need to check the following solutions and scenarios.
+If the LED light indicates the power connector status is off or flashing, you will need to check the power source and replace it.
+But if there is nothing wrong with the power supply and yet Surface won’t start or charge, you need to check the following solutions and scenarios.

 1] Surface running but not charging